mapbox/workshops/wikimania-mapathon-2017/Readme.md

 ### OSM <> Wikipedia/Wikidata connection for helping one find missing/incorrect information

+**Find Wikidata items to map on OSM**

+- Use https://osm.wikidata.link to review and match Wikidata features to OSM objects for your city

+**Find Wikidata items to improve**

 - Explain how these two open source projects help in finding out missing/incorrect information
 - Click on this link → https://wiki.openstreetmap.org/wiki/Wikidata_RDF_database#Find_nodes_located_too_far_from_Wikidata.27s